Best Personal Loans in UAE for Expats (2026)

 • Loan Amount: Up to AED 1 million

-• Instant approval in some cases
+• Fast online application with instant approval in select cases

-• Salary transfer and non-salary transfer options
+• Available with both salary transfer and non-salary transfer options

 5. RAKBANK- Best for No Salary Transfer Loans